-Persistent Genital Arousal Disorder is excessive female arousal that can persist from hours to weeks and to the point of physical pain and mental distraction and frustration.
-With persistent genital arousal, you will feel excessive vaginal congestion and physical signs of arousal spontaneously, without feeling any sexual desire.
-While persistent genital arousal disorder may push a woman to orgasm to seek relief, this usually only relieves symptoms for a few minutes, if at all.
-Most often, these feelings are unwanted and intrusive; it is debilitating and intrudes upon daily life.
-Many women find it extremely difficult to function in public during bouts of Persistent Genital Arousal Disorder.
-The need to relieve these symptoms with sexual acts is both unavoidable and ineffective.
-This makes it difficult to concentrate at work or during mundane tasks like driving, and makes daily situations like riding the train or going grocery shopping unbearable.
-If symptoms are ignored and not acted upon, waves of orgasm can erupt spontaneously making it extremely difficult to focus on everyday tasks.
+Persistent Genital Arousal Disorder is excessive female arousal that can persist from hours to weeks to the point of physical pain and mental distraction and frustration.
+With PGAD, you will feel excessive vaginal congestion and physical signs of arousal spontaneously, without feeling any sexual desire.
+Most often, these feelings are unwanted and intrusive; the condition is debilitating and intrudes upon daily life.
+Many women find it difficult to concentrate at work or during mundane tasks like driving, and daily situations like riding the train or going grocery shopping become unbearable.

 The physical symptoms of persistent genital arousal disorder is vascocongestion and other effects of sexual arousal in the genital area.
 These symptoms eventually turn into pain because of the frequency.
 This can make activities like sexual intercourse or urinating extremely painful as well.
 Symptoms can become aggravated by very simple triggers, like cell phone vibrations, sitting, or riding in a car.

 Sexual desire is not spurred from these physical feelings.
-The mental effects of persistent genital arousal disorder are dire.
-The condition often makes it impossible to function in daily situations.
-Persistent genital arousal disorder interrupts work, parenting, and other tasks.
+The mental effects of the disorder are dire, as PGAD interrupts work, parenting, and other tasks.
 Women have often lost their jobs due to their inability to quell persistent genital arousal since it makes it difficult to arrive to work and there is a need to relieve symptoms during the work day.
 Persistent genital arousal disorder is also detrimental to intimate relationships.
 While a few women may seek a sexual partner to help relieve symptoms of persistent genital arousal disorder, intercourse can become painful.
 This often keeps couples from sexual acts, which may require couples therapy to overcome.

-There is no known cause of persistent genital arousal disorder.
+There is no known cause of PGDA.
 Any woman can be affected, young or old, pre or post-menopausal.
 It seems that the condition is an irregularity in nerves of the pelvic region.
 It has been connected to pudendal nerve entrapment in some cases.

 There are some instances of persistent genital arousal that have apparent causes such as taking SSRIs and a pelvic arterial-venous malformation, which requires surgery.

-Because persistent genital arousal syndrome has no apparent cause, no one treatment works for every diagnosed woman.
-Allyson Augusta Shrikhande, MD tries multiple treatment options with her patients to determine which are most effective for each individual.
-Allyson Augusta Shrikhande, MD is a sought after expert on building a multi-faceted treatment plan for each of her patients.
-With patience and persistence, she has had great success helping each of her patients find relief and promote a better quality of life.
-Dr. Shrikhande can also recommend psychologists and professionals to help cope with the emotional aspects of persistent genital arousal disorder, which is often crucial in overcoming the condition.
-Some of the treatment options Dr. Shrikhande offers include:
+Because PGAD has no apparent cause, no one treatment works for every diagnosed woman.
+We offer multiple treatment options to our patients to determine which are most effective for each individual.
+We can also recommend psychologists and professionals to help cope with the emotional aspects, which is often crucial in overcoming the condition.
+Some of the treatment options offered include:

-- Pelvic Floor Physical Therapy – Persistent genital arousal disorder may be a product of abnormal nerve function in the pelvic floor.
-Pelvic Floor Physical Therapy is a very specific type of therapy that can strengthen pelvic floor muscles therefore reducing irritation to the nerves in the pelvic area.
+- Pelvic Floor Physical Therapy – PGAD may be a product of abnormal nerve function in the pelvic floor.
+Pelvic floor physical therapy is a very specific type of therapy that can strengthen pelvic floor muscles therefore reducing irritation to the nerves in the pelvic area.

 - Oral Medications, including hormonal modifiers like birth control

-- Ultrasound Guided Nerve Blocks – These are injections done by Allyson Augusta Shrikhande, MD when it seems likely that persistent genital arousal disorder is caused by pudendal nerve entrapment.
+- Ultrasound Guided Nerve Blocks – These are injections done when it seems likely that persistent genital arousal disorder is caused by pudendal nerve entrapment.
 This is a direct injection that blocks pain signals to the pelvic nerves.